-It would be over one hundred years – in 1958 – before federally backed student loans were offered to college students attending any school.
-The goal?
-To help more American students be able to attend college, with the hopes of being more competitive with other countries like Russia which had more students attending college at the time.
+To help more American students be able to attend college.
+The hope was to be more competitive with other countries like Russia which had more students attending college at the time.

 And along with that increase in college attendance came a steady rise in student loan debt numbers.
 In 2016, the average college graduate had $37,172 in student loan debt, up six percent from 2015 alone.

 How are these larger debts affecting college graduates?
 Are their degrees putting them in a financial situation where payoff of those loans is easier?
 Let’s take a look.

 1. How Much Do College Graduates Owe?

 The year 2017 shows a total of $1.41 trillion owed in student loan debts.
 This massive amount of money owed is spread out over 44.2 million Americans.